joseph-flinn/site/frontend/posts/scalable-dev-auto-versioning.md

 Software versioning is a tool used to communicate with project stakeholders.
 Determining all audiences and the message being communicated is important for effective communication.
-Once the versioning scheme has been designed, treating versioning as a configuration, even with frameworks that require a compile time version, allows for automating the versioning scheme.
+Once the versioning scheme has been designed, treating versioning as a configuration, even with frameworks that require a compile-time version, allows for automating the versioning scheme.
 And this in turn enables the journey towards Continuous Deployment.